My shopping cart

 Rather than freaking out about the hue of your CBD isolate products, you can relax and know you’re consuming top-notch CBD and coconut oil!
 Many CBD oils are made with a coconut oil as the base.
 Pink coconut oil is actually a sign that the oil being used is high-quality.
 Don’t think that your CBD product has “gone bad.”
 Coconut oil doesn’t just turn pink in CBD products, but also in items containing coconut oil, coconut water, and the high-tier coconut oils.
 Have you seen natural coconut water labels that discuss this color changing process too?

-This occurs in part due to the antioxidant density & oxidation process of coconuts.
+The discoloration occurs in part due to the antioxidant density & oxidation process of coconuts.

 When antioxidants are exposed to different levels of light and oxygen, they can turn pink.
 Natural coconuts oxidize on their own as well.
 After being open for a time, the sugars oxidize and cause a pink top layer of the coconut.
 The same is seen to happen with CBD tinctures which are commonly infused with MCT coconut oil to suspend with the CBD isolate.
 This natural process is similar to the browning effect of apples and avocados.